kuzi-moto/PowerShell-Scripts/Atlassian Cloud/README.md

 ### Using Invoke-AtlassianApiRequest

 The `Invoke-AtlassianApiRequest` helper function will allow you to directly interact with the Atlassian API.
-This will allow you to run any request from the Atlassian API even if a function hasn't been provided for it.
+This will allow you to run any request from the Atlassian API even if I have not provided a function for it.

+The main parameter is `-Request`.
+When looking at an endpoint for example to get a project `/rest/api/3/project/{projectIdOrKey}` only the text after the API version needs to be supplied. `Get-AtlassianApiRequest -Request "/project/{projectIdOrKey}`.
+If you would like to supply a query paramater such as expand, you can use the `-QueryParameters` parameter.
+It accepts a hashtable, where the name should be the query parameter, and the value containing the value to pass to the fuction.
+For example: `-QueryParameters @{expand=description,issueTypes}`

 ### Find the smart value for a field